AlbertaSat/ex2_on_board_computer/README.md

 To install currently running modules:

 make sure to install the sub modules (our code) with
+$ git submodule init

+make sure to update the sub modules with
 $ git submodule update

 You can make the simulator and associated apps with